 There are some Title IV funds that a student was scheduled to receive that cannot be disbursed once the student withdraws because of other eligibility requirements.
 For example, if a first-time, first-year undergraduate student has not completed the first 30 days of their program at the time of withdrawal, they are not eligible for any Direct Loan funds.

 Any amount of unearned grant funds that you must return is called an overpayment.
 The maximum amount of a grant overpayment that you must repay is half of the grant funds you received or were scheduled to receive.
 You do not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.
 You must make arrangements with SCSU or the Department of Education to return the unearned grant funds.

-SCSU is required to perform the withdrawal calculation for students who decide to stop attending classes and never withdraw from the university.
-SCSU will determine the last date the student attended and perform the withdrawal calculation.
+SCSU is required to return the unearned funds within 45 days from the date Southern has determined the student has withdrawn.
+SCSU is also required to perform the withdrawal calculation for students who decide to stop attending classes and never officially withdraw from the university.
+Southern will determine the last date the student attended and perform the withdrawal calculation.
 If the student did not attend any of the classes, SCSU is required to return all of the funds.